emmaleiner/Data-X-Everybody-DUNK-Now/README.md

 # Data-X-Everybody-DUNK-Now
+This project was made by Marikita Marinaki, Brandon Berookhim, Echo Hansen, Jenny Sokolsky and Emma Leiner, with mentorship from Panna Felsen. <br />
 The main code is divided in the "notebook" section.<br />
 This is an adaption of "Everybody Dance Now" :<br /><br />